analogdevicesinc/testbenches/docs/library/utilities/pub_sub/publisher.rst

 .. important::

-  The publisher, subscriber, filter and processing modules must operate on the same data type.
-A filter and a processor is not needed for the publisher to work.
+  The publisher and subscriber modules must operate on the same data type.

 .. include:: ../../../common/support.rst